 - Subsidies and public funds (only occasionally because they tend to be very bureaucratic and limited).

-- Donations online through their web page.
+- Online Donations through their web page.

-- Personal Sponsors – In 2018, for example, 50 people participated in the White Nights Marathon to collect funds for the organization.
+- Personal Sponsors.
+In 2018, for example, 50 people participated in the White Nights Marathon to collect funds for the organization.

 - Private donations of hygiene products, food, etc.

-- Donations from businesses, governments and national and international foundations.
+- Donations from businesses, governments, and national and international foundations.

 - Street donation campaigns and donation collection boxes.

-- Collection of gifts days before Christmas.
+- Collection of gifts in the days before Christmas.